Polymorphic Iterable Sequential Effect Systems: Relationship to Original Effect Quantales Publication

-The second and third distinctions are more obviously meaningful, and the reason we defined \emph{laxly iterable} effect quantales above --- they are more general than the \emph{iterable} effect quantales originally proposed~\cite{ecoop17}, which were too strict for \emph{behavioral}~\cite{PGL-031} effect systems like history effects~\cite{Skalka2008} or trace sets~\cite{Koskinen14LTR} that expose internal behaviors of code, rather than (informally) summaries.
-In comparison, \emph{laxly} iterable effect quantales satisfy a slight relaxation of the distributivity property given above: $a^*\sqcup b^*\sqsubseteq (a\sqcup b)^*$.
+The second and third distinctions are more obviously meaningful, and the reason we defined \emph{principally iterable} effect quantales above.
+They are more general than the \emph{iterable} effect quantales originally proposed~\cite{ecoop17}, which were too strict for \emph{behavioral}~\cite{PGL-031} effect systems like history effects~\cite{Skalka2008} or trace sets~\cite{Koskinen14LTR} that expose internal behaviors of code, rather than (informally) summaries.
+Note that the prior paper defined an iterable effect quantale as one satisfying that paper's requirements for inducing an iteration operator, whereas in this paper an iterable effect quantale is simply an effect quantale with a choice of iteration operator (which always exists).
+In comparison, \emph{principally} iterable effect quantales satisfy a slight relaxation of the distributivity property given above: $a^*\sqcup b^*\sqsubseteq (a\sqcup b)^*$.
 The proof of this weaker property is straightforward using monotonicity of ${-}^*$ and idempotence of joins: $a^*\sqcup b^*\sqsubseteq (a\sqcup b)^*\sqcup(a\sqcup b)^* = (a\sqcup b)^*$.
-We now call what prior work referred to as simply iterable as \emph{distributively iterable effect quantales}: laxly iterable effect quantales where additionally the subidempotent elements are closed under joins.
-In those effect quantales the law above becomes an equality:
+We now call what prior work referred to as simply iterable as \emph{distributively iterable effect quantales}: principally iterable effect quantales where additionally the subidempotent elements are closed under joins.
+In those effect quantales the weaker law above becomes the stronger distributive equality:

-Our earlier work by chance only formally considered distributively iterable examples like the atomicity and locking quantales, as well as the product construction --- which preserves distributive iterability (as well as lax iterability).
+Our earlier work by chance only formally considered distributively iterable examples like the atomicity and locking quantales, as well as the product construction --- which preserves distributive iterability (as well as principal iterability).
 As a result, we conjectured there that all meaningful effect quantales were (in this paper's terminology) distributively iterable.
-Here we refine our conjecture: we believe all meaningful effect quantales are laxly iterable, a weaker condition.
+Here we refine our conjecture: we believe all meaningful effect quantales are principally iterable, a weaker condition.
 As in the initial version of this work, we cannot make the claim precise.
 But unlike the earlier version, we can claim a level of generality via Propositions \ref{prop:finite_iterable} and \ref{prop:complete_iterable}.